xkmato/awesome/README.md

 - Email me your github username to kenneth@kudu.ug

+- Run syncdb
+- If you have custom settings or want a custom db then please create a localsettings.py file
+- If for some reason you want a different sqlite database then please also put it's file name into the .gitingnore file

 How to get the app

 - Go to the folder you want to run your project using command